A go-to option for many people who want to check if an email was opened is to request a read receipt.

 These tools focus on privacy and accountability:

-End-to-End Encryption: Keeps your message secure from the time it leaves your inbox until it arrives safely.
+End-to-End Encryption: Helps protect your message from the time it leaves your inbox until it reaches your recipient.

-Insightful Tracking: See exactly when your email is opened, how many times, and from where.
+Insightful Tracking: See when your email is opened, how many times, and in some cases general access details (where available).

-Identity Verification: Ensures the person opening your message is the intended recipient - often through extra authentication.
+Identity Verification: Helps make sure the person opening your message is the intended recipient - often through extra authentication.

 "Secure email solutions can enhance data protection and provide tracking insights for important messages."